blfcweb/biggestlittlefc.github.io/artshow.md

 What Happens When Someone Doesn't Pay
 : Bidders who do not pay their bids by 5:00pm Sunday will be fined for 25% of their total unpaid bids, will be banned from bidding in next year's art show, and will also be blocked from attending the con again until their fine is paid.
 In this event, the artist will be contacted and given the option to either offer the piece to the 2nd highest bidder, or cancel the item and have it returned.
 Any fines collected from the bidder will be paid to the artist along with their art show payment.

-'High Value' and 'Not For Sale' Pieces
-: For items with starting bids $100 or higher, or not-for-sale pieces, a $3 listing fee applies.
-The listing fee is refunded if the item sells.

 Mail-in Art
 : Artists are welcome to mail in artwork for the art show.
 We will happily hang it up for you.
 Artists are encouraged to submit a diagram indicating placement of their work; staff will do their best to follow the diagram.
 Please make sure that all artwork is well-protected for transit, and bid sheets are clearly filled out.
 After the con, BLFC will return payment along with the unsold artwork, using your packaging.
 Return postage will be deducted from the artist's payment.